 Ceftriaxone and levofloxacin together for pneumonia.
 Levofloxacin: analogues, a review of the main drugs similar to Levofloxacin.
-Pharmacokinetics, release form and indications for use
+Pharmacokinetics, form of release and indications for use

 Catad_tema Respiratory diseases - articles

-Errors in antibiotic therapy for respiratory tract infections in outpatient practice
+Errors in antibiotic therapy respiratory tract infections in outpatient practice

-Attending doctor, 2003, №8 L. I. Dvoretsky, Doctor of Medical Sciences, Professor
+Attending doctor, 2003, №8 L. I. Dvoretsky, doctor medical sciences, Professor

 S. V. Yakovlev, Doctor of Medical Sciences, Professor

-According to IV Davydovsky, "medical errors are a kind of conscientious delusions of a doctor in his judgments and actions during the performance of certain special medical duties."
-Errors in antibacterial therapy of respiratory tract infections have the largest share in the structure of all treatment and tactical errors made in pulmonary practice, and have a significant impact on the outcome of the disease.
-In addition, improper prescription of antibacterial therapy can have not only medical, but also various social, deontological, economic and other consequences.
+According to I. V. Davydovsky, “ medical errors- a kind of conscientious delusions of a doctor in his judgments and actions in the performance of certain special medical duties.
+Errors in antibiotic therapy of respiratory tract infections have the largest share in the structure of all medical and tactical errors made in pulmonological practice and have a significant impact on the outcome of the disease.
+In addition, the wrong prescription of antibiotic therapy can have not only medical, but also various social, deontological, economic and other consequences.

 When choosing a method of antibiotic therapy in outpatient practice, it is necessary to take into account and solve both tactical and strategic tasks.
-The tactical tasks of antibiotic therapy include a rational choice of an antibacterial drug that has the greatest therapeutic and least toxic effect.
+The tactical tasks of antibiotic therapy include the rational choice of an antibacterial drug that has the greatest therapeutic and least toxic effects.

-The strategic objective of antibiotic therapy in outpatient practice can be formulated as a reduction in the selection and spread of resistant strains of microorganisms in the population.
+The strategic task of antibiotic therapy in outpatient practice can be formulated as a reduction in the selection and spread of resistant strains of microorganisms in the population.

-In accordance with these provisions, tactical and strategic errors should be highlighted in the antibiotic therapy of respiratory tract infections in outpatient practice (see Table 1).
+In accordance with these provisions, tactical and strategic errors should be distinguished during antibiotic therapy of respiratory tract infections in outpatient practice (see Table 1).

 Table 1.
-Errors of antibiotic therapy in outpatient practice.
+Mistakes in antibiotic therapy in outpatient practice.

 Tactical errors of antibiotic therapy